guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 With this option, you’re taking chunks out of your pot and it will eventually run out.
 Think about how much your take out every year and how long you want your money to last.

-Flexible lump sums are sometimes called 'uncrystallised fund pension lump sums' or 'UFPLS'.
+Flexible lump sums are sometimes called ‘uncrystallised fund pension lump sums’ or ‘UFPLS’.

 ###Option 2: Get a flexible income